Foundations Review and Secondary Admit Process

 You should present all the work for the foundations courses required for your degree program that you have taken — or are presently taking — at GVSU.
 If you have received transfer credit for any course, you should also present all the work from any of these classes taken at other schools

-Your work will be evaluated by Graphic Design and/or Illustration faculty from the Art and Design Department.
+Your work will be evaluated by Graphic Design and/or Illustration faculty from the Visual and Media Arts Department.
 The faculty will look at your work and assess its contents based on specific criteria. .

 Congratulations!
 This means you become a Graphic Design or Illustration emphasis major and are welcome to register for the emphases courses.